About the University

 In every area of study, students are instructed by faculty who are world-class scholars and teachers ─ many actively engaged in life-enhancing research that contributes profoundly to the public good.
 As mentors, they provide numerous student-research opportunities at both the undergraduate and graduate levels, inspiring students to advance their skills and aspirations.

-Over 500 Ways to Study Abroad
+More than 500 Ways to Study Abroad

-UAlbany students take advantage of the more than 500 study abroad opportunities in 50 countries available through the UAlbany and SUNY networks.
+UAlbany students take advantage of the more than 500 study abroad opportunities in over 50 countries available through the UAlbany and SUNY networks.
 These are valuable opportunities for young scholars to enhance their education, increase independence and self-awareness, and build resumes that include invaluable international experience to deal with today's global marketplace.

 Diversity that Enriches Learning